Alfresco/docs-alfresco/transform-service/latest/index.md

 The message broker by its nature is asynchronous, making these request-responses asynchronous.
 However, there are currently some situations in the Alfresco Share user interface and for text extraction to Solr where a synchronous request-response is required.
 In these cases, the Alfresco Content Services repository will communicate directly with the T-Engines via HTTP.
-It also provides the same pipeline or alternative transforms as the T-Router.
+It also provides the same pipeline or failover transforms as the T-Router.
 This synchronous usage of the T-Engine(s) is referred to as *Local Transforms*.
 You might also come across something called *Legacy Transformers*, which were transformers embedded in the Repository code.
 In Alfresco Content Services 7, the out-of-the-box Legacy transformers and framework have been removed.
 The Community Edition only has access to the *Local Transforms* framework which is used both for synchronous and asynchronous requests.

 Files that to be transformed or returned to the Alfresco Content Services repository or Elastic Search are generally stored in the Shared File Store.
-If configured direct access URLs may also be used to avoid some file transfer steps.

 Multiple T-Engines may be deployed, but for simplicity there is an all-in-one T-Engine that provides the same Core transformations as five separate T-Engines for use in all but the largest deployments, where it's still